mikelytaev/n-wise/0000-n-wise.md

 * `creatorDid` - required attribute, DID of the creator;
 * `creatorDidDoc` - required attribute, DID Document of the creator;
 * `ledgerType` - required attribute, n-wise registry type;
-* `metaInfo` optional attribute, additional n-wise meta information; the format is determined by a particular n-wise state implementation;
+* `metaInfo` - optional attribute, additional n-wise meta information; the format is determined by a particular n-wise state implementation;

-`genesisTx` transaction MUST be signed by the creator's public key defined in his DID Document.
+The `genesisTx` transaction MUST be signed by the creator's public key defined in his DID Document.

 ### InvitationTx

-This transaction adds invitation public keys to the n-wise registry.
+This transaction adds the invitation public keys to the n-wise registry.

 ```json
 {